-RFA 01-18, page 19
+RFA 24-18, page 19

-The Strengthening FamiliesTM Protective Factors (SFPF) Framework, developed by the Center for the Study of Social Policy is an approach that is parent-centered and strengths-based.
-Although many applicants already work from a strengths-based perspective, this funding opportunity requires that this approach be integrated into the work.
+The Strengthening FamiliesTM Protective Factors ("SFPF") Framework, developed by the Center for the Study of Social Policy is an approach that is parent-centered and strengths-based.
+Although many Applicants may already work from a strengths-based perspective, this funding opportunity requires that this specific approach be integrated into the work.